-Research activities at the Institute of Zoology SAS (IZ SAS) comprise the basic and applied research in zoology, hydrobiology, ecology, epidemiology, physiology and related biological disciplines that utilize modern approaches and techniques.
+Research activities of the Institute of Zoology SAS comprise the basic and applied research in zoology, physiology, hydrobiology, ecology and related biological disciplines.
 The main areas of interest are the following:

-1) Physiology, molecular biology, genetics, biochemistry and animal behavior.
+- Physiology, molecular biology, genetics, biochemistry and animal behaviour.
 This research is focused on identification, expression and function of bioactive molecules and their receptors in insects and ticks.

-2) Epidemiology, parasitology and mechanisms of parasite transmission on their hosts.
-The main goal is to elucidate complex interactions between vertebrate hosts, invertebrate ectoparasites and various pathogens causing health problems in animals and humans.
+- Parasitology, epidemiology and mechanisms of transmission of parasites to the host.
+The goal is to elucidate complex interactions between vertebrate hosts, invertebrate parasites and various pathogens causing health problems in animals and humans.

 - Taxonomy, systematics, phylogeny, ethology and ecology of invertebrate and vertebrate animals.
 Hydrobiological research is focused on spatio-temporal variability of macroinvertebrate species diversity and bioindication of anthropogenic changes in running and standing waters.